-Proxy Servers for Skype for Business Online
+Proxy servers for Teams or Skype for Business Online

 Not using a proxy server is recommended

 And having a proxy can cause issues.
 Performance-related problems can be introduced to the environment through latency and packet loss.
-Issues such as these will result in a negative experience in such Skype for Business scenarios as audio and video, where real-time streams are essential.
+Issues such as these will result in a negative experience in such Teams or Skype for Business scenarios as audio and video, where real-time streams are essential.

 If you need to use a proxy server